-CWS - Student / Parent / Carer Information on the Folio school counselling Service Years 9-12
+CWS - Student / Parent Information on the Folio school counselling Service Year 7& 8

-There are times in our lives when we all need someone to talk to and growing up having to deal with different situations that we have never experienced before can be tough.
-Knowing that you have someone to talk to in a non - judgemental confidential space can be a great help especially if you find it hard to speak to your parents and maybe even your friends.
-Maybe you feel vulnerable or think no one wants to listen, the school counsellor is here to listen and help you find solutions to help your situation.
+There are times in our lives when we all need someone to talk to and growing up, Learning how to deal with situations that we have never experienced before can be tough.
+Moving from primary school to secondary school is scary, but knowing that you have someone to talk to where you will not be judged, and speak to in a private space can be a great help especially if you find it hard to speak to your parents and maybe even your friends.
+Maybe you feel vulnerable or think no one wants to listen, the school counsellor is here to listen and help you find solutions and a pathway to help you through your problems.

-How is speaking to the school counsellor different from speaking to your family or friends or teachers?
+How is speaking to the school counsellor different from speaking to your family, friends or teachers?

-- The counsellor is fully qualified in their field, with years of experience working with young people in schools. - Speaking with friends and family can be difficult sometimes as friends and family already hold bias, but working with a fully qualified therapist, you're almost like a blank canvas.
-The therapist holds no bias as they do not know you and this makes it easier for the student client to be and feel heard. - Everything shared within the counselling session is strictly confidential, the sessions take place within a confidential space and a non judgmental environment.
-No matter what the situation, these sessions are about helping you through your journey from your perspective, looking at the presenting issues from different perspectives to help you make good decisions to create a positive change. - The counsellor does not give advice or tell you what to do, but will help you navigate your way through your challenges within a non judgemental confidential space.
+- The counsellor is fully qualified, with years of experience working with young people in schools. - Speaking with friends and family can be difficult sometimes as friends and family already know you and may hold ideas as to why you feel the way you feel which may not be true for you, but working with a fully qualified therapist, you're almost like a blank canvas.
+The therapist knows nothing about you which makes it easier for the student client to be and feel heard. - Everything said in the counselling session is strictly private and confidential.
+The sessions take place within a private and confidential space.
+A counsellor does not give advice, tell you what to do or make you feel ashamed, But no matter what the situation, the sessions are about helping you through your worries and problems, looking at your worries in different ways to help you make good choices in order to create a positive change.